Correspondence-free online human motion retargeting

-The input source motion is characterized by a sequence of $n$ point clouds $\{\scan_i^A\}_{i=1}^{n}$ without temporal correspondences and the target shape $B$ by a single point cloud, possibly with connectivity information, of $B$ in T-Pose $\scan^B_{tpose}$.
-Our objective is to generate the sequence of retargeted scans $\{\scan_i^B\}_{i=1}^{n}$, where $\scan_i^B$ imitates the pose of $\scan_i^A$ and is in correspondence with $\scan^B_{tpose}$.
-Fig.~\ref{fig:my_label} gives a visual overview of our method.
+Our motion retargeting method takes as input a source motion of subject $A$ given as sequence of $n$ point clouds $\{\scan_i^A\}_{i=1}^{n}$ without temporal correspondences, and the target shape $B$ in T-pose given as point cloud, possibly with connectivity information, $\scan^B_{tpose}$.
+Our objective is to generate a sequence of retargeted scans $\{\scan_i^B\}_{i=1}^{n}$, where $\scan_i^B$ imitates the pose of $\scan_i^A$ while retaining the body shape of $\scan^B_{tpose}$, and is in correspondence with $\scan^B_{tpose}$.

-A common strategy for motion retargeting is to disentangle the high-level motion from the shape deformation caused by the body shape of the source $\scan^A$.
-To facilitate this task, we make the hypothesis that the detailed geometry of the source does not contain information about its high-level motion, which is fully explained at a skeletal level.
-This justifies our choice for a three-step framework for motion retargeting.
+A common strategy for motion retargeting is to disentangle the high-level motion from the shape deformation caused by body shape, and to combine the source motion with the target body shape.
+This is computationally expensive when considering densely sampled input surfaces containing thousands of vertices per frame, especially if the surfaces are not in correspondence, which hinders existing approaches to learn long-term temporal context.

-First, we extract a sequence of skeletons from $\{\scan_i^A\}_{i=1}^{n}$.
-To obtain a skeletal representation from correspondence-less point clouds, we regress a set of joint positions with a Skeleton Regressor module ({\skeletonextract}).
-This skeletal parameterization has three major advantages.
-It provides correspondence information between input frames, drastically reduces the dimensionality of the data and fully encodes the shape induced variability in bone length.